Steps2KeepCool/steps2keepcool/index.md

 Keeping the Earth livable for human society needs us to move together towards a low-carbon world.
 We need to take action in the different roles that people take on in our lives, at multiple levels within society: voter, elected official, business person, individual, and all the others.

-This site aims to bring together useful resources on steps on the path to a stable climate.
+This site aims to bring together useful resources for steps on the path to a stable climate.

 <script>